alockinalock/Custom-Homepage-Firefox/README.md

 ---

+### Don't want to run a local server just to change your Firefox's homepage?

+This project is being hosted on [GitHub Pages](https://alockinalock.github.io/Custom-Homepage-Firefox/).
+Simply ignore steps 1 through 5 for the local server, and in step 8 input the GitHub Pages link.

+---

 ### Need help stopping the server?

 This is not a thing specific to this project.
 If you need to know how to stop the server, I suggest you start googling and researching.
 Hey, even ChatGPT could help you.